 If the case proceeds, it moves through pretrial hearings and potentially a trial if no plea deal is reached.
 Depending on the circumstances, courts may offer first-time offenders more lenient resolutions like probation or community service instead of jail time.

-Hiring a Lawyer to Handle First-Time Assault and Battery Charges
+Hiring a Lawyer to Handle First-Time Assault and Battery Charges in Massachusetts

 Hiring a criminal defense attorney to handle first-time assault and battery charges is important to understanding your legal options and building a strong defense.
 We can review your case, gather evidence, and challenge the prosecution’s arguments.